onemarcfifty/onemarcfifty.github.io/_posts/2021-12-21-VLANs-OpenWrt.md

   teaser: /assets/images/thumbnails/qeuZqRqH-ug.jpg
 ---

+## The VLAN Konfiguration has changed in OpenWrt 21.02 - Bridge VLAN Filtering and Distributed Switch Architecture (DSA)...

 The VLAN Konfiguration has changed in OpenWrt 21.02 - Bridge VLAN Filtering and Distributed Switch Architecture (DSA) change the way we configure the network segmentation in a Guest, IOT and LAN Network.

 <a href="https://www.youtube.com/watch?v={{page.videoid}}"><img src="/assets/images/thumbnails/{{page.videoid}}.jpg">Watch the video on YouTube</a>